Stanisław Brykalski: World War II

-The outbreak of World War II found him in the fortified section of the Wizna area, near Łomża, where, as the commander of the artillery, consisting of 4 light 76.2 mm cannons, he was also the deputy commander of the section along with Capt.
+The outbreak of World War II found him in the fortified section of the Wizna area, near Łomża.
+As the commander of the artillery, consisting of 4 light 76.2 mm cannons, he was also the deputy commander of the section along with Capt.
 Władysław Raginis.
-During the initial fights with the soldiers of the XIX Army Corps of Heinz Guderian, together with his superior, he swore that he would not give up their defensive positions.
+During the initial fights with the soldiers of the XIX Army Corps of Heinz Guderian, he and his superior swore not to give up their defensive positions.

-He died on September 9, 1939, during the observation of the battlefield in the observation dome of the command bunker on Góra Strękowa as he was wounded in the head by a shell fragment.
-Only on September 13, with the consent of a German officer, the body of Lieutenant Brykalski and Capt.
-Raginis was buried in the immediate vicinity of the command bunker.
+He died on September 9, 1939.
+This happened during the observation of the battlefield in the observation dome of the command bunker on Góra Strękowa.
+He was wounded in the head by a shell fragment.
+Only later, on September 13 and with the consent of a German officer, the body of Lieutenant Brykalski, and the body of his commander Capt.
+Raginis were buried in the immediate vicinity of the command bunker.

 Burial and funeral

-At the end of September, after the territory was taken over by the Soviets under the Molotov-Ribbentrop Pact, the occupation forces ordered the bodies to be excavated and buried 500 meters further, in the road lane at the foot of the hill.
-In the 1950s, the remains of the officers were once again dug up and moved to another place, unknown for years.
+At the end of September, after the territory was taken over by the Soviets under the Molotov–Ribbentrop Pact, the occupation forces ordered the bodies to be excavated and buried 500 meters further.
+They were buried in the road lane at the foot of the hill.
+In the 1950s, the remains of the officers were once again dug up and moved to another place which has been unknown for years.

 After the war, a plaque was placed in Wizna with the following inscription: "Passer-by, tell your Homeland that we fought to the end, fulfilling our duty."

 In August 2011, members of the Wizna 1939 Association found an anonymous grave by the Wizna-Jeżewo road and carried out exhumation work.
 The heroes' funeral was held on September 10, 2011.
-First, a solemn funeral mass for Captain Władysław Raginis and Lieutenant Stanisław Brykalski was celebrated in the parish church in Wizna, concelebrated by Bishop Ordinarius of the Roman Catholic Diocese of Łomża, a solemn funeral of the defenders of the "Wizna" section took place in the war grave located inside the broken command bunker.
+First, a solemn funeral mass for Captain Władysław Raginis and Lieutenant Stanisław Brykalski was held in the parish church in Wizna.
+The mass was led by Bishop Ordinarius of the Roman Catholic Diocese of Łomża.
+After that, a solemn funeral of the defenders of the "Wizna" section took place in the war grave located inside the broken command bunker.

 On August 21, 2012, the Minister of National Defense, Tomasz Siemoniak, signed a decision on the posthumous promotion of Stanisław Brykalski to the rank of captain.

 His grave is located in the parish cemetery in Słomniki.

 Awards

-By the decision of the President of the Republic of Poland, Lech Kaczyński on August 28, 2009, for outstanding services for the independence of the Republic of Poland, Brykalski was posthumously awarded the Commander's Cross with the Star of the Order of Polonia Restituta.
+On August 28, 2009, the President of the Republic of Poland, Lech Kaczyński, posthumously awarded Brykalski the Commander's Cross with the Star of the Order of Polonia Restituta.
+The award was given for outstanding services for the independence of the Republic of Poland.

 Legacy

 A street in Słomniki is named after Lieutenant Stanisław Brykalski.

 The Riflemen's Association, Wołomin Branch (1939 Rifle Unit), adorned the name of Capt.
-Stanisław Brykalski and celebrated the 76th anniversary of the Battle of Wizna - Góra Strękowa, on September 12, 2015.
+Stanisław Brykalski and celebrated the 76th anniversary of the Battle of Wizna, Góra Strękowa, on September 12, 2015.

 Under the patronage of the "Wizna 1939" Association, a mural was created devoted to the commander of the artillery of the "Wizna" section.